-If you use the Napatech LinkTM Capture Software v11.30 package, you can configure your machine to use Tenable Nessus Network Monitor in High Performance Mode to acquire network traffic from your hardware acceleration devices.
+If you use Napatech LinkTM Capture Software v12.4.3 or later, you can configure your machine to use Tenable Nessus Network Monitor in High Performance Mode to acquire network traffic from your hardware acceleration devices.
 For more information, see Configure High Performance Mode.